oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-to-anonymize-only-restcalls-and-all-queries/use-redaction-to-anonymize-only-restcalls-and-all-queries.md

     ![Redacted Query](images/redacted-query.png)

-2. As ADMIN, verify there is a new audit record for our newly-created Unified Audit policy in the Unified Audit Trail.
+2. As `ADMIN`, verify there is a new audit record for our newly-created Unified Audit policy in the Unified Audit Trail.

     ```
     <copy>SELECT dbusername, dbproxy_username, client_program_name, sql_text, APPLICATION_CONTEXTS